PaddlePaddle/PaddleOCR/StyleText/README.md

 python3 -m tools.synth_image -c configs/config.yml --style_image examples/style_images/2.jpg --text_corpus PaddleOCR --language en
 ```

-* Note: The language options is correspond to the corpus.
+* Note 1: The language options is correspond to the corpus.
 Currently, the tool only supports English, Simplified Chinese and Korean.
+* Note 2: Synth-Text is mainly used to generate images for OCR recognition models.
+  So the height of style images should be around 32 pixels.
+Images in other sizes may behave poorly.

 For example, enter the following image and corpus `PaddleOCR`.